 The defendant receives notification of the temporary order, and a hearing is conducted within ten days to allow the judge to either vacate or continue the restraining order (usually for one year).
 Violating a restraining order is a criminal offense punishable by up to two and a half years in jail.

 Any domestic violence conviction can affect your freedom and reputation.
 It can also wreak havoc on your future child custody, employment, and educational prospects.
-Call Attorney Chris Spring for professional advice on your domestic violence charges now.
+Call Attorney Chris Spring for professional advice on your domestic violence charges now whether you’re located in Sudbury or Wayland.